Short on time? Then the key things to know are:

-Top tips for helping your child get over jet lag:
+Top tips for helping your toddler get over jet lag:

 Your baby or toddler should be fully adjusted within a few days, or even sooner depending on the time difference.
 Keep these tips handy to help them recover from jet lag:

 - Plan for adjustments.
 You can either adjust for a different time zone gradually, a week prior to travel, or make adjustments on arrival.

 - Keep them on UK timings in terms of feeds and naps as best you can for the duration of travel if you decide to adjust their body clock on arrival.
 This makes sure you meet their needs and helps to minimise unnecessary stress enroute.
 Travel can be really disruptive, but if you can keep some consistency, this should help your trip feel more relaxed.